Comparison

 Screen Confidence Versus Field Confidence

 This comparison splits cleanly along one line.
-Mettle, GENT, Rocky.ai, and MenTools all operate on internal state: how you feel, how you think, how you regulate emotion, how you prepare.
+Mettle, GENT, Rocky.ai, MenTools, Parla, Small Talk Mastery, Socially, Sproud, EdgeLab, Likeable, and GentleKeep all operate on internal state: how you feel, how you think, how you regulate emotion, how you prepare, how you speak when the stakes are zero.
+Q Rizz puts an AI coach in your ear during live approaches, but the machine is still doing the cognitive work. decly, SocialConfidence, and Nerve bridge toward field work with real challenges at graduated difficulty, though their pressure curves range from gentle nudges to structured dares.
+Flirtmetrics and Wingmate track field work you are already doing but do not generate it.
 These are legitimate tools.
 Emotional regulation is real.
 Rehearsal has transfer value.
 The clinical evidence supports gamified delivery as a format that improves adherence to psychological training programs.

 Bandura’s self-efficacy research ranks the sources of confidence by strength.
 The strongest source is mastery experience: doing the thing you feared and surviving it.
 Second is vicarious experience: watching someone like you succeed.
 Third is verbal persuasion: someone telling you that you can do it.
 Fourth is emotional state management: regulating your arousal so you feel capable.
 Meditation, breathwork, journaling, and AI coaching operate in the third and fourth tiers.
 They prepare you for the moment.
 Mastery experience is the moment itself.